What is State Project Facilitation?

 - Processes project area designation submissions under the Major Transport Projects Facilitation Act 2009 on behalf of the Minister for Planning.

-- Ensures that surplus government land is zoned appropriately prior to disposal and reserves land proposed to be acquired for State projects.
+- Ensures that government land is zoned appropriately or reserves land proposed to be acquired for State projects.

 Many projects on state government land are considered by the Minister for Planning due to their importance to the State of Victoria.

-For examples of state infrastructure projects facilitated by the State Projects Planning Facilitation Service see:
+For examples of state infrastructure projects facilitated by State Project Planning Facilitation see:

 Bell Street entrance to Coburg train station